MadelineRLuth/MadelineRLuth.github.io/index.md

 # GitHub Repositories
 Most of my work involves identifying drug targets and resistance mechanisms in malaria parasites through the process of *in vitro* evolution and whole genome analysis ([IVIEWGA](https://www.ncbi.nlm.nih.gov/pubmed/29451780#)).
 Doing so requires building bioinformatics pipelines to analyze genomic data at scale.
-The following repositories represent my work in pipeline development and their applications in *P. falciparum* (the malaria parasite) as well as side projects in *S. cerevisiae*.
+The following repositories represent my work in pipeline development and their applications in *P. falciparum* (the malaria parasite) and *S. cerevisiae*.
 Lastly, I have included a portfolio of bioinformatics coursework which includes analysis of transcriptomics and protein structural datasets.

 1. [Whole Genome Analysis of *Plasmodium falciparum*](https://github.com/MadelineRLuth/p_falciparum_analyses)